The universal six-functor formalism: Symmetric monoidal (un)straightening

-between the \icats of functors $X\to\iCAT$, and coCartesian fibrations $Y\to X$.
-Our goal in this section is to analyze the situation more closely when $X=\cD^\otimes$ is a symmetric monoidal \icat.
-The results are not new but we couldn't find complete proofs in the literature.
+Recall that straightening\,/\,unstraightening sets up an equivalence between functors $X\to\iCAT$ and coCartesian fibrations over~$X$.
+Our goal in this section is to upgrade this equivalence to the symmetric monoidal setting.
+This is due to Lurie~\cite{Lurie_higher-algebra}, see also~\cite{gaitsgory-lurie:weil1}.

-\begin{notn} Throughout this section, we use the following notation and hypotheses: \begin{itemize} \item $\fin$, the category of finite pointed sets with object $\langle n\rangle$, $n\geq 0$; \item $\pi^\otimes:\cD^\otimes\to\fin$, a symmetric monoidal \icat. \end{itemize} In contrast to the main body of the text, we distinguish here notationally between symmetric monoidal functors $p^\otimes:\cC^\otimes\to(\cC')^\otimes$ and their underlying functors $p:\cC\to\cC'$, as there is here a slight danger of confusion otherwise. \end{notn}
+\begin{notn} Throughout this section, we use the following notation and hypotheses: \begin{itemize} \item $\fin$, the category of finite pointed sets with object $\langle n\rangle$, $n\geq 0$; \item $\pi^\otimes:\cD^\otimes\to\fin$, a symmetric monoidal \icat. \end{itemize} In contrast to the main body of the text, we distinguish notationally between symmetric monoidal functors $p^\otimes:\cC^\otimes\to(\cC')^\otimes$ and their underlying functors $p:\cC\to\cC'$, as the distinction plays a more prominent role here.

+Also in contrast to the main body of the text, we will have no need to distinguish between \icats of different sizes and will therefore refrain from describing them as small, large, or very large.
+In view of the context in which we apply these results, we will throughout work in $\iCAT$, the objects of which will simply be called \icats. \end{notn}